ManojKumarReddy2404/ManojKumarReddy2404/README.md

 👯 I’m looking to collaborate on ...
 - Open-source projects in Cloud, DevOps, and AI/ML
-- Startups building scalable infrastructure or robotics systems
+- Startups building scalable infrastructure

 🤔 I’m looking for help with ...
 - Contributing to Supabase / CNCF projects